Near Albany in Green County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2007 by the Wisconsin Historical Society.
 (Marker Number 517.)

 Other nearby markers.
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Union Church (here, next to this marker); CCC Veterans Memorial Bridge (approx. 6.3 miles away); Nickolaus Gerber (approx. 9.7 miles away); Early Belleville / Library Park (approx. 10.3 miles away); Village of Cooksville / Village of Waucoma (approx. 10.9 miles away); St. Raphael's Frenchtown Cemetery (approx. 11.7 miles away); Lake Harriet School (approx. 13.3 miles away); Revolutionary War Veteran (approx. 13.9 miles away).

 Also see . . .
 Welsh National Gymanfa Ganu Association.
 (Submitted on September 10, 2010, by William J. Toman of Green Lake, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 751 times since then and 3 times this year.
+It was originally submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 807 times since then and 14 times this year.
 Photos: 1, 2. submitted on September 7, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.